adobe/reactor-turbine/README.md

 `npm run build:production`

 For integration tests, you can run the following commands:
-* To check if the real containers are ready for testing: `npm run ensure-integration-containers`
+* To check if the real integration libraries are ready for testing: `npm run ensure-integration-test-libraries`
-* To force a rebuild of all the real containers: `npm run rebuild-integration-containers -- --force`
+* To force a rebuild of all the real libraries for testing: `npm run ensure-integration-test-libraries -- --force`
 * `npm run test:integration`